vratidc/vratidc.github.io/_projects/17_Dragonfly.md

   <figcaption>“As Aisha waits for Priya, the flutters guide her.
 She follows the Dragonfly.”</figcaption>
 </figure>

-**Synopsis:** The film is this tale of waiting.
+**Synopsis:** The film is a tale of waiting.
 Aisha longs for the return of her lover, who has undergone a grievous incident.
 While she holds onto a glimmer of hope, her patience begins to test her.
 'Dragonfly' wishes to immerse the viewer in an experience that fluctuates between Aisha’s reality, memories and hopes.

 Official Website : [dragonflymovie.in](https://dragonflymovie.in/){:target="_blank"}
 <br>